 - Financial stability: Investigate the contractor’s standing with suppliers, your local Better Business Bureau, your state’s consumer protection agency, and subcontractors if you can.
 Ask if the contractor is willing to provide financial statements from his or her bank.
 This involves a lot of work, but can help you avoid disaster.

 - Customer references: Make sure contractors provide you with several names of customers they’ve worked with on recent projects.
 Find out if those customers were satisfied and if they would hire the same contractor again.

 Contracts can be confusing, but your written agreement with a contractor is your best protection.
 Make sure you understand every aspect of your contract, from how subcontractors will be paid, to how change requests will be completed and billed.
 Your contract should also define what percentage of the total cost will be required as a deposit in order for work to begin, and how and when remaining payments will be made.
 In any case, you should never be asked to pay in cash or to put down more than about a third of the total cost as a downpayment.
 The final payment should not be made until all items on your punch list have been completed to your satisfaction.

 Need to check out a contractor?
 Contractor Connection has already done it for you.

 Making all the choices involved with the design and layout of your new bathroom is work enough without having to vet the qualifications of multiple bathroom renovation contractors.
 That’s why Contractor Connection matches you with a contractor who’s met our stringent requirements in order to be part of our network.
-Your contractor’s workmanship will be covered by a three-year warranty — the industry’s best — and our online tools let you keep up with your project’s progress every step of the way.
+Your contractor’s workmanship will be covered by a five-year warranty — the industry’s best — and our online tools let you keep up with your project’s progress every step of the way.
 Our matching service is free, so simply enter your ZIP code at the top of the page to be matched to a top-quality contractor in your area.Categories: Bathroom Remodeling